ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Sheet Music.md

 # Number 4
 "The" is bold

-First words on the sheets
+First words on the sheets are true message

+Find A The